sixin-zh/tlnmf-tsp/README.md

-# Results of Leveraging Joint-Diagonalization in Transform-Learning NMF
+# Leveraging Joint-Diagonalization in Transform-Learning NMF

+Reroduce the results in this paper

 ## Computations